tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * Our objectives today are focused on preprocessing—the stage of the NLP workflow when written documents are transformed into units of data that are more easily processed by a computer.

 * NLP spans a wide field of research that intersects computer science, statistics, linguistics, and other disciplines.
-Understanding and generating human language are two large tasks that encompass many smaller tasks—voice recognition, optical character recognition, summarization, topic representation, etc., etc.
+Understanding and generating human language are two large tasks that encompass many smaller tasks—voice recognition, optical character recognition, summarization, topic representation, etc.

 * Finance-specific use cases have mostly been centred around using NLP for quantitative trading.
 Other settings include fraud detection and chatbots for client interaction (which we will introduce in the next unit).

 * The NLP workflow is characterized by four steps: preprocessing, extraction, analysis, and representation.
 It's not unlike a typical machine learning workflow for any type of data.
 However, unstructured text data can take much more work to get into usable form than structured, numerical data.

-Ask students if they have any questions about NLP in general or the direction of today's class.
+Ask students if they have any questions about NLP in general, or the direction of today's class.
 If not, it's time to move on to the first topic: tokenization.

 ---

 ### 3. Instructor Do: Tokenization (10 min)

 This activity introduces students to tokenization, the process with which we break down documents into smaller units of analysis.
-Tokenizing is crucial because many of the NLP techniques we'll learn about, including frequency analysis and sentiment analysis, use word-, phrase-, or sentence-level chunks instead of the entire document.
+Tokenizing is crucial because many of the NLP techniques we'll learn about, including frequency analysis and sentiment analysis, use word, phrase, or sentence-level chunks, instead of the entire document.
 Students will use NLTK (Natural Language Toolkit) functions to split documents into sentences and words.
 Students will also be introduced to the corpora made available by NLTK, specifically the Reuters Corpus, a collection of financial news stories.

 **Files:**